MicrosoftDocs/playfab-docs/playfab-docs/data-analytics/privacy-compliance/playfab-gdpr-deleting-and-exporting-player-data.md

 This situation can happen when a player uses different devices or different credentials to play your title(s).
 Because they're providing different and unrelated credentials (for example, a different email address or social media account), we interpret them to be a unique player.

-Another way a player may have multiple Master Player accounts is if you have configured your studio to use multiple Publisher IDs; however, having multiple Publisher IDs is not common.
+Another way a player may have multiple Master Player accounts is if you have configured your studio to use multiple Publisher IDs; however, having multiple Publisher IDs isn't common.

 You can check your title's Publisher IDs in the PlayFab Game Manager, on each Title settings menu's **API Features** tab.